 I’ve been busier than usual the last few weeks, leaving me with little time for social media…but I am noticing a trend.

 Each time that I am able to check in with what everyone has going on, it leaves me exhausted and with an overall feeling of sadness after just a little bit of scrolling through.

-There are so many tragic things that happen everyday, some much more horrific than others.
+There are so many tragic and scary things that are happening everyday, some much more horrific than others.
 Social media turns everyone into an expert and the end result is strained and broken relationships.
 It can begin to feel like we are living in hopeless times if you don’t do something to change your focus.

 My heart is heavy for all those that are personally involved in the tragedies that have taken place the last few weeks.
 When the world is swirling around you and you feel like there is no hope, try these tips for breaking free from the sadness.